 A new year presents an opportunity for entrepreneurs to make a fresh start.

 For many, the year that has passed was a challenging, difficult or even devastating one.
-We live in tumultuous times, and very few business owners have weathered the last 22 months unscathed by the continued pandemic, and unexpected election, supply chain and service disruptions, global unrest and the overall economic upheaval.
+We live in tumultuous times, and very few business owners have weathered the last 3 years unscathed by the pandemic, an unexpected election, supply chain and service disruptions, global unrest and the overall economic upheaval.
 Many people have the feeling that further uncertainty lies ahead.

 Most of that, you I cannot control.
 But you can make decisions and take actions that will have a positive impact on your business and your overall success.
 I would argue that given all the events and happenings outside your hands, it’s an excellent time to focus on the things you can indeed change.